xskin804-stack/MIUI-Autostart/README.md

 ## Usage

-It's recommended to use the Safe API, refer documentation
+It's recommended to use the Safe API; refer to the documentation

 ```kotlin
 val enabled: Boolean = Autostart.getSafeState(context)